knix008/LVGL/GUIWebcam/README.md

 4. **Check GStreamer warnings**: Some warnings are normal and don't affect functionality

+### Web Interface Issues

+1. **OpenCV button not working**: Ensure both applications are running and the web interface is accessible
+2. **Tab switching not working**: Check WebSocket connection and browser console for errors
+3. **HTML files not updated**: The build process automatically copies HTML files, but you may need to rebuild

 ## License

 This project uses various open-source libraries: